Battery0/CV/README.md

 * Carry out schedule assurance on supplier’s monthly updated schedules to ensure quality, progress and time.
 * Ensure alignment between project forecasted costs for project gateways and schedule dates.
 * Develop procedures and manuals for handover to client following project completion.
-*
-* Develop and create the schedule analysis criteria for Highways England to analyse contractor schedules.
-* Supporting Heathrow Asset Management rail project managers in ensuring achievement of project Gateway milestones in relation to HAL project governance for the Q6+1 framework.
-* Working with HAL rail project managers in understanding project progress and updating project schedules accordingly.
-Identifying and recording commentary for reasons for schedule delay and understanding the impact on gateway milestones on a monthly basis.
-* Ensure alignment between project forecasted costs for project gateways and schedule dates.

 **Jacobs / CH2M** (February 2016 - July 2018) Bristol and London, UK